 - Would you consider buying from this brand?
 Why or why not?

 💡 The Key Takeaway: Gaining non-customer feedback shows your brand why target buyers aren't currently purchasing from your organization, and why they are working with competitors.

 Once you have studied employees, customers, and the general public to understand their perception of your brand, it is time to compare and contrast the results.
 How aligned or misaligned is your brand’s perception from these differing audiences?

 For example, if your brand’s highest value is advertised as the product’s quality, but the general public does not perceive it as a quality product, you are not going to want to hang your hat on this.

 Or say your executive team believes your product is low-cost, but customers view it as a more expensive product compared to others on the market, consider rebranding as a more luxury product.

-Drive Research is a market research company located in Syracuse, NY specializing in brand positioning studies.
-Our team has the knowledge and tools to design a robust market research study, should it be the right fit for your business.
+Drive Research is a national market research company specializing in brand positioning studies.
+Our team has the knowledge and tools to design both qualitative and quantitative research studies for all business types and sectors.

 Reach out through any of the four ways below to learn more.

 - Email us at [email protected]